Fast Path Initiative

 Less is More

-Another impact of the Fast Path initiative is that faculty have embraced blended learning/hybrid courses.
-To that end, we have ramped up our pedagogical training and support efforts around hybrid courses, including creating a formal training option for faculty (the Hybrid Course Development Group), as well as peer-to-peer mentoring and support with the Humanities and Social Sciences division.
-We have also expanded the number of hybrid courses offered within our traditional course schedule for Fall 2018, including tripling the number of hybrid courses we offer at night.
+Another impact of the Fast Path initiative was that faculty embraced blended learning/hybrid courses.
+To that end, we ramped up our pedagogical training and support efforts around hybrid courses, including creating a formal training option for faculty (the Hybrid Course Development Group), as well as peer-to-peer mentoring and support with the Humanities and Social Sciences division.
+We also expanded the number of hybrid courses offered within our traditional course schedule for Fall 2018, including tripling the number of hybrid courses we offer at night.